Myanmar prosecutor seeks Official Secrets Act charges against two Reuters reporters

 Government officials from some of the world’s major nations, including the United States, Britain and Canada, as well as top United Nations officials, have called for the release of the reporters.

+“For democracy to succeed and flourish, journalists must be able to do their jobs.
+We call for their immediate release,” it said in a statement.

+The French foreign ministry called in a statement for the journalists’ immediate release and for the free access of media to Rakhine State.
+Authorities have largely banned media from the conflict zone.
-Former U.S. President Bill Clinton also urged that they be freed immediately.

-“A free press is critical to a free society - the detention of journalists anywhere is unacceptable.
-The Reuters journalists being held in Myanmar should be released immediately,” Clinton said in a Twitter post on Monday.
+Former U.S. President Bill Clinton has urged that they be freed immediately, saying on Twitter on Monday that a free press was critical for a free society and the detention of journalists anywhere was unacceptable.

 Clinton was U.S. president for much of the 1990s when the United States pressed Myanmar’s then military rulers to release democracy champion Aung San Suu Kyi from years of house arrest.

+Japan wants to raise the matter of the two reporters with the Myanmar government at appropriate opportunities, including a visit by Japanese Foreign Minister Taro Kono this week, Japan’s Chief Cabinet Secretary Yoshihide Suga said in Tokyo.

+Phil Robertson of the group Human Rights Watch said that ”if Aung San Suu Kyi and her government really cared about democratic reforms and governance, they could use their parliamentary majority to quickly reform this antiquated colonial law and bring it into compliance with international human rights standards.”

-Suu Kyi won a 2015 election and formed a government in early 2016, although she is barred by the constitution from becoming president.
+Suu Kyi won a 2015 election and formed Myanmar’s first civilian government in more than half a century in early 2016, although she is barred by the constitution from becoming president.

 She has made no public comment on the detention of the two Reuters reporters.
-The government has denied that their arrests represent an attack on press freedom and Suu Kyi’s spokesman has said the case would be handled according to the law.
+The government has denied that their arrests represent an attack on press freedom.

-Writing by Robert Birsel; Editing by Martin Howell
+Additonal reporting by Yimou Lee, Soon Nang and Thu Tu Aung, Kiyoshi Takenaka in TOKYO, and John Irish in PARIS; Writing by Robert Birsel; Editing by Martin Howell